 Works for Teams or Skype for Business Online Meetings

-Office 365 Notification MC213856 published on May 20 tells us that users will soon be able to configure OWA and Outlook mobile clients so that any meeting created is an online event.
+Office 365 Notification MC213856 published on May 20 tells us that users will soon be able to configure an organizational setting to instruct OWA, Outlook for Mac, and Outlook mobile clients to make any new meeting created into an online event.
 Given the current need to work from home, this change reflects the transition of many meetings from in-person events to online.

 The feature only works when an account is connected to an Office 365 tenant with Teams or Skype for Business Online configured for online meetings.
 Unsurprisingly, it doesn’t work with other online meeting providers like Zoom and GoToMeeting.
-According to Microsoft 365 roadmap item 58132, an add-in is due in late 2020 to allow third-party online meetings to be scheduled from Outlook for iOS.
+Outlook Mobile can be configured to support third-party online meeting providers.

 Making Online Meetings